Everything You Need to Know About Attending the 2025 Japanese GP

 No fewer than 21 Drivers’ and Constructors’ World Championships have been decided at this track in total, including Max Verstappen’s second title win in 2022 and Red Bull’s latest Constructors’ Championship victory at the track last year.

-There is a friendly atmosphere at the Japanese Grand Prix, and the passionate fans will be out in force to support Visa Cash App RB driver Yuki Tsunoda, who competes in his home event for the third time.
+There is a friendly atmosphere at the Japanese Grand Prix, and the passionate fans will be out in force to support Visa Cash App RB driver Yuki Tsunoda.
 Support will also be strong for the Red Bull team, who are powered by Honda-built engines.
 The manufacturer opened a factory in the area back in 1960 and subsequently built the Suzuka track for testing purposes.

 Don’t forget to make the most of your experience by taking advantage of ‘Free Friday’.
 This allows you to sit in almost any grandstand for the on-track action on Friday!
 There isn’t much in the way of shops or ATMs at the circuit or the nearby train stations so be sure to have cash with you, plus an array of clothing options.
 It pays to be prepared for all kinds of weather at Suzuka, from blazing sunshine to rain and even typhoons!

-Though Suzuka doesn’t benefit from additional Formula 2 and Formula 3 action seen at European events, there are still two support categories over the 2024 Japanese Grand Prix weekend, in the form of Ferrari Challenge Japan and the Porsche Carrera Cup Japan.
-You can find all the vital information about watching the Grand Prix, including session times, on our updated Trackside page.
+Though Suzuka doesn’t benefit from additional Formula 2 and Formula 3 action seen at European events, there are still several support categories in action.
+In 2024, Ferrari Challenge Japan and the Porsche Carrera Cup Japan both competed on F1 weekend.
+Support categories have not yet been confirmed for 2025.
+You can find all the vital information about watching the Grand Prix, including session times, in our Trackside Guide.

 1. Typhoon No. 19 (Hagibis) is forecast to approach the south of Japan this weekend.
 Be prepared for its effect.